reid47/recontextualize/README.md

 export { StoreProvider, withStore };
 ```

-This gives you the two pieces you'll need: `StoreProvider` and `withStore`.
+This gives you the two pieces you'll need: `StoreProvider` (a component) and `withStore` (a function that returns a higher-order component).
+Export these so they can be used elsewhere in your app.

 Somewhere near the top of your render tree, wrap your whole application in the `StoreProvider` component: